 In the days when concrete was used extensively for pond construction, the standard method involved pouring the mix into a mould made with wooden shuttering.
 While this method allows for irregular shapes to be created, the concrete is prone to cracking and the rise of much cheaper liners and pre-formed ponds has almost entirely superseded this approach for “natural-look” water features.
 Most of today’s concrete ponds are built using breeze blocks, which are then skimmed with a sharp sand/cement/fibre glass mix.

-Starting the Construction
+Starting the Construction of concrete pond

 The construction process for this type of pond is relatively straight-forward, if somewhat time-consuming.
 The first step is to dig out the hole to the required size; since most concrete ponds are square or rectangular, it is worth taking the time to mark out the outline making sure that the angles are true, the lines are straight and the walls as near upright as possible.
 Getting this right at the outset can save a lot of time and frustration in the long run since as the digging progresses, it can be surprisingly easy to drift off course.
 You should aim to go down around 5 – 6 inches (12 – 15cm) below the finished pond’s intended depth, to allow for the base.